Rinqt/charles_uni_master_thesis/README.md

    Note that each method is described with comment blocks and will used default values we set during the research.

-For more details regarding the research navigate to docs/yos_master_thesis.pdf.
+For more details regarding the research navigate to docs folder.
 To get more information about the source code, check the source code.